 Once you have written a

-subgraph manifest, you use the Graph CLI to store the definition in IPFS and tell the hosted service to start indexing data for that subgraph.
+subgraph manifest, you use the Graph CLI to store the definition in IPFS and tell the indexer to start indexing data for that subgraph.

 This diagram gives more detail about the flow of data once a subgraph manifest has been deployed, dealing with Ethereum transactions: